Wednesday, June 27, 2018

 Or did I?

 As pensioners, Peggy and I watch our pennies.
-And $81.95 (plus applicable taxes) seemed a bit pricy—especially since I was getting last week’s news and TIME has been on the rocks financially for years.
+And $81.95 (plus applicable taxes) seemed a bit pricey—especially since I was getting last week’s news and TIME has been on the rocks financially for years.

 So I prowled the Internet.